RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

     | Virtual network | **vnet1** |
     | Public IP | (new) **vm2-ip** |

-7. Wait for both virtual machines to deploy.
+7. Wait for both virtual machines to deploy and status says *running*.

 # Task 3: Test the connection